 South African produces some of the best anthracite in the world but most of the premium grade is exported to Europe.
 It is imporant to buy the best quality anthracite you can find as poor quality anthracite has impurities which when burned are not only bad for the environment, the health of your family and the integrity of your closed combustion stove and flue system.
 Even stainless steel gets corroded with the high heat and corrosive impurities.

-How much fuel to use
+How much fuel should you use?

 Never exceed the recommended maximum load.
 Doing so may result in damage to the fireplace which will shorten its usable life span or may even damage it beyond repair.

 It is relatively easy to work out how much wood should be burnt in a specific kilowatt close combustion fireplace.